+The acceleration composition relation is a universal (independent of the specific stellar system) acceleration correction for an isolated many-body virial equilibrium gravitational system, such as the rotation-supported spiral galaxy isolately embedded in a deSitter cosmic background.

-When $a_{N}\gg a_{bg}$, this formula reverts to standard Newtonian dynamics; when $a_{N}$ is much smaller compared to $a_{bg}$ (in the deep-MOND regime), such as at the edges and beyond of isolated spiral galaxies, this formula yields the required MOND dynamics
+When $a_{N}\gg a_{bg}$, this formula asymptotically recovers standard Newtonian behavior; when $a_{N}$ is much smaller compared to $a_{bg}$ (in the deep-MOND regime), such as at the edges and beyond of isolated spiral galaxies, this formula yields the required MOND dynamics